-Researcher information on REF
+Researcher information on REF2021

 The Research Excellence Framework (REF) is the system for assessing the quality of research in UK higher education institutions (HEIs).
 It replaces the Research Assessment Exercise (RAE) and will next report in December 2021.
 The REF is undertaken by the four UK higher education funding bodies and managed by the REF team based at HEFCE, overseen by the REF Steering Group consisting of representatives of the four funding bodies.

 • inform the selective allocation of research funding to HEIs

 • provide benchmarking information and establish reputational yardsticks

 • provide accountability for public investment in research and demonstrate its benefits.

 REF2014 covered 6 years, with over two years of intensive preparations.
 It involved over 50,000 academics across the UK, and will be worth around £2Bn per annum (for at least 5 years from 2015/16) to the Higher Education Sector as a whole in direct funding council grants, awarded according to REF results.